Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Mistake 1: Launching Without Proper Training

-Starting without certification is cutting corners on the one thing that matters most—your clients’ eye health and satisfaction.
+Starting without certification is cutting corners on the one thing that matters most, your clients' eye health and satisfaction.
 This is the single biggest mistake new lash artists make.

 Mistake 2: Using Low-Quality Supplies